diogosequeira94/smartcontract-kit/README.md

 - View: Means that we want to read state off the blockchain, we are not making a state change.
 (Blue color)

 - Pure: Purely do some kind of math.
 (Blue color)

+### Keywords

+In solidity there are more or less 2 ways of storing information: memory / storage

+- Memory: Data will only be stored during the execution of the function.
+- Storage: Data will persist even after the function is executed.